Q: Which programmes are available in 2019/20?

 A: If you have not yet completed your first degree you should send us partial transcripts detailing the marks you have already gained.
 If you have completed your first degree you must send a full transcript of all marks, stating your final mark and your degree certificate.
 If your transcripts and certificate are not in English, you should also send an official translation with your transcript.
 Please enclose a copy of any written details about the grading system used (often printed on the back of the transcript).
 Applicants without a degree should send details of equivalent professional training/experience.

 Q: What should I do if I am unable to provide two academic references in support of my application?

-A: If it has been some time since you completed your first degree and you are unable to get references from lecturers who taught you, you may submit references from recent employers who can comment on relevant skills.
+A: We only require you to submit your referee details and will only contact your referees if we require further information to support your course and/ or scholarship application.
+If it has been some time since you completed your first degree and you are unable to get references from lecturers who taught you, you may nominate professional/ work-place referees who can comment on relevant skills.